Let's start with a gentle invitation to first slow down.

 Gently offer some tenderness and kindness to whatever thoughts or feelings you might be having right now.

 Over Christmas, there will be many opportunities for happiness and joy for many people.
 However, there will also be distress, sadness, loneliness and despair for others.
 Please remember those who are suffering and reach out to them if you have an opportunity to do so.

 Here are 12 gift ideas for a compassionate Christmas:

-Be kind to others when you hear them berate themselves, listen and ask them to be kind to themselves - after all they really are perfect as they are.
+9. Be kind to others when you hear them berate themselves, listen and ask them to be kind to themselves - after all, they really are perfect as they are.

-Connect with what is most important to you, review your day each day in a journal and see if there is anything you would change.
-Be compassionate as you do this.
+11. Connect with what is most important to you, review your day each day in a journal and see if there is anything you would change.
+Be as compassionate as you can while you do this.

-Spend time reflecting on this past year, recall the good, learn from the unpleasant with kindness and set an inspiring plan for what you would like to achieve in 2016.
+12. Spend time reflecting on this past year, recall the good, learn from the unpleasant with kindness and set an inspiring plan for what you would like to achieve this year?

-Wishing You a Peaceful, Loving, Healthy and Happy Christmas & a Wonderful 2016.
-Sue
+Wishing You a Peaceful, Loving, Healthy and Happy Christmas & a Wonderful New Year.